 Odd opinions are mine alone, and no blame is attributable to anyone for anything they might have done.
 Forgiveness is so much easier to live with than the bitter bile of anger.
 Sunk cost, living well, timing, self-care and all that.
 Besides, what good does it ever do to dwell?

 Please stay for five and have a look around this blog.
 There are videos and recordings of me reading my writing, creative writing class insights, links to where you can read or buy my published work and videos of some of my favourite music.
-I’m @nicolawitters on Twitter, but depending on when you visit, I may be on a social media break.
+I’m no longer on Twitter.
 Btw, the photos at the top of the page were taken about ten years apart from each other…

 2021 has been the best year so far for my writing.
 I would never have imagined that Apple would use a quote from me in their promotional material for a Billie Eilish Documentary, or that I’d get paid to read aloud in a library.
 I’m published as far apart as New Orleans and Australia, not forgetting Glasgow of course.